 Historically, there have been two different rates of CT – a higher rate for larger businesses, and a lower rate for smaller ones.

-During the 2018/19 tax year, organisations eligible for corporation tax pay 19% of their profits to the Exchequer.
+During the 2019/20 and 2018/19 tax years, organisations eligible for corporation tax pay 19% of their profits to the Exchequer.

 The Government’s aim is to reduce this rate further still – to 17% by 2020.

 How do you register to pay it?

 You have to register your company to pay Corporation Tax within three months of starting to carry out any business.
 The definition of “starting to do business” can include a wide range of activities, including advertising, buying and selling, and even renting a property.